ga-curriculum/itb-installfest-early-2025/README.md

 ## About

+# THIS REPO IS DEPRECATED, BUT STILL IN USE BY IN-FLIGHT COHORTS.
+IT CAN BE DELETED AFTER FEB 1, 2025.
+You are likely looking for [this repo](https://git.generalassemb.ly/modular-curriculum-all-courses/it-installfest-early-2025) instead.

 Welcome to Installfest, your first hands-on experience in setting up a development environment as an aspiring IT Professional!
 It's normal to encounter unfamiliar terms and even errors, but don't worry — this guide is designed to walk you through each step, ensuring you don't miss anything crucial.
 And remember, our instructional team is always here to assist you once class begins.

 ***Make sure you only follow one path!
 Do not open the Installfest documents for any OS other than the one you want to set up.***